microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaTenantDetail.md

 ```

 ### -SecurityComplianceNotificationPhones

-The phone number(s) that are used for security compliance
+One or more phone numbers that are used for security compliance.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]